eddymoulton/octopus-test-projects/readme.md

 ## Changing other settings

-`variables.tf` is commented with
+`variables.tf` is commented with some short hints about what does what

 ## Multiple instances

-Use `terraform workspace` to manage creating multiple instances or combinations of this project
+Use `terraform workspace` to manage creating multiple instances or combinations of a project